Hurry Up, We're Dreaming

-Hurry Up, We're Dreaming (stylised without spaces) is the sixth studio album by French electronic music band M83.
+Hurry Up, We're Dreaming (stylised as HurryUp,We'reDreaming.) is the sixth studio album by French electronic music band M83.
 The album was released on 18 October 2011, by Naïve Records in France and by Mute Records in the United States.
 The album was the last M83 album with keyboardist Morgan Kibby before her departure, and the band's first full double album.

 The album received generally favourable reviews from critics.
 It debuted at number 15 on the US Billboard 200 with first-week sales of 21,000 copies, making it M83's highest-charting album to date.
 It sold 300,000 copies in the United States as of March 2016.
 The album was nominated for Best Alternative Music Album at the 2013 Grammy Awards and was ranked at number 134 on Pitchforks list of "The 200 Best Albums of the 2010s" in October 2019.

 Background and recording

 Prior to recording Hurry Up, We're Dreaming, M83 frontman Anthony Gonzalez moved from France to Los Angeles, United States.
 Describing the move in an interview, Gonzalez said, "Having spent 29 years of my life in France, I moved to California a year and a half before the making of this album and I was excited and inspired by so many different things: by the landscape, by the way of life, by live shows, by movies, by the road trips I took alone...
 I was feeling alive again and this is, I feel, something that you can hear on the album."
 Gonzalez toured with the Killers, Depeche Mode, and Kings of Leon before recording, which influenced the album.
 He was also influenced by his road trips to Joshua Tree National Park.

 Gonzalez cited the ambitiousness of albums such as Mellon Collie and the Infinite Sadness by the Smashing Pumpkins as the reason Hurry Up, We're Dreaming was made a double album.
 He described the two discs as brother and sister, with each track having a sibling on the other disc.

 Gonzalez created the album to remember his childhood.
 Gonzalez explained to Spin that Hurry Up, We're Dreaming is "mainly about dreams, how everyone is different, how you dream differently when you're a kid, a teenager, or an adult.
 I'm really proud of it.
 If you're doing a very long album, all the songs need to be different and I think I've done that with this one."
 In an interview with musicOMH, he described the album as "a reflection of my 30 years as a human being" and something he dedicated to himself.

 The album was recorded in Los Angeles at Sunset Sound and the Sound Factory.
 Because of budget constraints and union issues, the string and brass players who contributed to the album were not paid and were credited with pseudonyms.
 The album features contributions from Medicine's Brad Laner and Zola Jesus.